try-catch-stack/csoc-2021-task-3-reactjs/README.md

 In particular you have to

 - **Auth middleware** - You may notice that initially you are landed on the main page even when you are not logged in.
 That is wrong.
-In [auth.ts](./middleware/auth.ts) you have to add the logic for redirection based on he/she/them is authenticated or not.
-You will also be require to integrate your middleware into pages/router.
+In [auth_required.js](./middlewares/auth_required.js) and [no_auth_required.js](./middlewares/no_auth_required.js) you have to add the logic for redirection based on he/she/them is authenticated or not.

 - **Login Function** - Currently only register function works.
-You have to complete the login function too present in [Login](./pages/login/index.vue).
-And then change the state in store.
+You have to complete the [LoginForm](./components/LoginForm.js) function too present in Login.

-- **Get Tasks function** - There is a function `getTasks` in [Index](./pages/index.vue).
-You would notice that even after logging in, you see two tasks *Sample Task 1* and *Sample Task 2*.
-These tasks were not created by you.
-These are dummy tasks.
-You have complete the `getTasks` function such that the tasks listed are the ones created by the user.
+- **Get Tasks function** - There is a function `getTasks` in [index.js](./pages/index.js).
+You would notice that even after logging in, you see a task *Sample Task 1*.
+This task was not created by you.
+This is a dummy task.
+You have to complete the `getTasks` function such that the tasks listed are the ones created by the user.

-- **Add Task** - This functionality is spread over two functions [addTask](./component/addTask.vue) and [fetchTask](./pages/index.vue) which you have to complete by making API call and finally adding element to DOM.
+- **Add Task** - This functionality is present in [AddTask.js](./components/AddTask.js) which you have to complete by making API call and finally adding element to DOM.

-- **Delete Task function** - This functions is present in the [Index](./pages/index.vue) file.
+- **Delete Task function** - This functions is present in the [TodoListItem.js](./components/TodoListItem.js) file.
 You have to complete it.

-- **Update Task** - This functions is present in the [Index](./pages/index.vue) file.
-To complete this you have to add in functionality for class binding/ conditional rendering to toggle elements.
+- **Update Task** - This functions is present in the [TodoListItem.js](./components/TodoListItem.js) file.
+To complete this you have to add in functionality `editTask` function which will render the dom for editing the list item.
 Finally complete the `updateTask` function.

 ## Points
 Here is the breakdown of the points related to each task.